top of page

 If you have games to put for auction, please take them to the table upstairs at 7pm for registration.

-Due to an expected deluge of games we restricting everyone to selling a maximum of 6 lots each (many games can however can be bundled into each lot of a maximum of 3 games).
+Due to an expected deluge of games we restricting everyone to selling a maximum of 5 lots each (you may bundle a maximum of 3 games into a lot).

 For each lot - write clearly and legibly on one of the labels provided and attach it to your game(s).